awsdocs/amazon-athena-user-guide/doc_source/code-samples.md

 /**
- * To run this Java V2 code example, ensure that you have setup your development environment, including your credentials.
+ * Before running this Java V2 code example, set up your development environment, including your credentials.
  *
- * For information, see this documentation topic:
+ * For more information, see the following documentation topic:
  *
  * https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/get-started.html
  */